td512/Humble-Trove-Console-Downloader/README.md

 * It crashed!
 Help!

-> File an issue [here](https://github.com/td512/Humble-Trove-Downloader/issues) and I'll take a look.
+> File an issue [here](https://github.com/td512/Humble-Trove-Console-Downloader/issues) and I'll take a look.
 If you've got the .NET stack trace, please include that in your report

 ****

 # Improving this

-I also plan to add Mac support, but for now, this will do.

 If you have any ideas on how to improve this, submit a PR, PM me on reddit (/u/td512) or ping me on discord (TheoM#0331)